 The aim of the single framework was to make this area of law more consistent and simplified, to help protect the rights of individuals and promotes a fair and more equal society.
 As well as strengthen the duties, rights and expectations of service users, service providers and employers across the public, commercial and voluntary sectors.

-The Act also contains other duties such as dual discrimination and an extended public sector Equality Duty, which came into force in April 2011.
+The Equality Act 2010 also contains other duties such as dual discrimination and an extended public sector Equality Duty, which came into force in April 2011.

 How does this affect the Disability Discrimination Act (DDA)?